Librarika/manual/docs/cataloging.md

 	![Media edit form](img/media-edit-form.png)

-* Do make necessary changes.
+* Do make necessary changes to the media entity.
-* Click on the `Submit` when you are done and your changes will be saved.
+* Click on the `Submit` button when you are done and your changes will be saved.

 ### Delete Media

 You can delete a title from your catalog.
-But this will also delete all related copies, circulations and other related records.
+Deleting a title will also delete all related copies, circulations and other dependent records.
 So, please be careful when you delete a title entry from your library.

 * Please go to the `Dashboard -> Catalogs -> Catalog Items` section.
-* Locate the item you want to delete from your catalog and click on the `View` link on the right to the item.
+* Locate the item you want to delete from your catalog and click on the `View` link on the right to that item.

 	![Catalog item view option](img/catalog-item-view-option.png)